• Preparing operating rooms for surgery

 "Testing Out"

-Another option for surgical techs interested in pursuing their RN training is to "test out" of certain prerequisite courses, thereby shortening the length of their nursing training.
-For example, Achieve Test Prep offers surgery techs the opportunity to test out of certain nursing prerequisites by offering shortened hybrid online/in-person courses that prepare students to take exams that satisfy certain course requirements.
-Prior to choosing a "test out" option, students should ensure their nursing program of choice will accept "testing out" in place of required courses.
+Another option for surgical techs interested in pursuing their RN training is to "test out" specific prerequisite courses, thereby shortening the length of their nursing training.
+For example, Achieve Test Prep offers surgery techs the opportunity to test out of particular nursing prerequisites by offering shortened hybrid online/in-person courses that prepare students to take exams that satisfy specific course requirements.
+Before choosing a "test out" option, students should ensure their nursing program will accept "testing out" in place of required courses.

 How Long Is an RN Program?

 The length of time it takes to complete a nursing training program will depend on the type of degree chosen (ADN vs. BSN), the individual school, and whether any prior surgical tech coursework is transferrable.
-In general, associate's degree programs take around two years to complete, while BSN programs take four years to complete.
-If a student is able to transfer several credits and/or tests out of multiple prerequisites, they will be able to complete their degree and take the NCLEX exam in a shorter amount of time.
+Associate's degree programs take around two years to complete, while BSN programs take four years.
+If a student can transfer several credits and/or tests out of multiple prerequisites, they can complete their degree and take the NCLEX exam in less time.

 What Types of Schools Offer This Program?